Authorised Lay Ministry (ALM)

 - to complete an application form, including a reference from their parish priest; and the support of their PCC (s), including a resolution in the minutes;

-- complete a DBS check through the diocesan office;
+- complete a DBS check if needed through their parish representatives and the diocesan office;

 - complete a confidential declaration as required by the diocesan safeguarding policy.